notepad-plus-plus/npp-usermanual/content/docs/searching.md

 *  `(?0)` or `(?R)` ⇒ Backtrack to start of pattern.
 This recursively reruns the same expression from the start of the full expression to the very end (even beyond this backtrack).
 This is sometimes called  "whole-match recursion".

-    This is useful for requiring some sub-portion of the pattern to match according to the same rules
+    This is useful for requiring some sub-portion of the pattern to match according to the same rules.

     For example, to find balanced {} with any number of spaces inside or out, and any number of balanced copies next to each other, use the regular expression `{\h*(?0)*\h*}\h*`: